Binary Modification: Part 2

 mystery.out mystery differ: byte 1058, line 2 is 303 M-C 343 M-b

+In other words, there is a single bit difference between both files! 🎉 As I was first working through the modification, QEMU would raise a “File Not Found”-type error at the final step.
 Originally, I was running with the Newlib RISC-V cross-compiler because I was used to compiling for baremetal distributions with no operating systems.
-The file occur would then occur because QEMU-static uses the Host CPU to execute Syscalls, and x86-64 open() is Syscall 430 while riscv64-unknown-elf-gcc links it with 1024 by default (discovered by running QEMU with strace).
+The file occur would then occur because QEMU-static uses the Host CPU to execute Syscalls, and To solve, I had to build the Linux GNU Cross-Compiler on my system so that the correct Syscall interface is used.Aside: Newlib Cross-Compiler

 This is why checksum verification is so important for tamper prevention!
 Secure hash functions (ex: SHA256, SHA-3) will catch single-bit differences between files by outputting a completely different hash.